-There are different methods of depreciation of property, but the most common is the linear method, which consists on calculating the depreciation of assets acquired by the company in fixed and constant quotes.
+There are different methods of depreciation of property, but the most common is the linear method, which consists of calculating the depreciation of assets acquired by the company in fixed and constant quotes.
 Therefore all accounting years would have a fixed repayment fee.
 We can find the coefficients of linear depreciation amortization tables.

-4. What are the amortization tables?
+4. What is the amortization table?

 The most common method to amortize a building is using the amortization tables, which establish for each asset a maximum coefficient of linear amortization and a maximum repayment period, the estimated number of years.